-Population Estimates and Projections
+Population estimates and projections

 population estimates by age and sex for the UK and countries, regions and local authorities within the UK

 components of population change (births, deaths and migration)

-- household projections for England
+household projections for England

-- how the population is ageing
+how the population is ageing and its implications

-fertility and mortality
+fertility and mortality patterns

 families and households

 insight into how people are living their lives by key milestones reached in life

 Improving the evidence

-We lead international work to improve the evidence on ageing globally via a United Nations "City Group".
+We currently lead international work to improve the evidence on ageing globally via a United Nations collaboration - the Titchfield City Group on Ageing and Age Disaggregated Statistics.
 Better data on older populations will enable improved measurement of the Sustainable Development Goals.Back to table of contents